 Abstract

 Condition-dependent genetic interactions can reveal functional relationships between genes that are not evident under standard culture conditions.
 State-of-the-art yeast genetic interaction mapping, which relies on robotic manipulation of arrays of double mutant strains, does not scale readily to multi-condition studies.
-Here we describe Barcode Fusion Genetics to map Genetic Interactions (BFG-GI), by which double mutant strains generated via en masse orgy mating can also be monitored en masse for growth and genetic interactions.
+Here we describe Barcode Fusion Genetics to map Genetic Interactions (BFG-GI), by which double mutant strains generated via en masse party mating can also be monitored en masse for growth and genetic interactions.
 By using site-specific recombination to fuse two DNA barcodes, each representing a specific gene deletion, BFG-GI enables multiplexed quantitative tracking of double mutants via next-generation sequencing.
 We applied BFG-GI to a matrix of DNA repair genes under ten different conditions, including methyl methanesulfonate (MMS), 4-Nitroquinoline 1-oxide (4NQO), bleomycin, zeocin and four other DNA-damaging environments.
 BFG-GI recapitulated known genetic interactions and yielded new condition-dependent genetic interactions.
-We validated and further explored a subnetwork of condition-dependent genetic interactions involving MAG1, SLX4, and genes encoding the Shu complex, and found a new role for the Shu complex as a regulator of the checkpoint protein kinase Rad53.
+We validated and further explored a subnetwork of condition-dependent genetic interactions involving MAG1, SLX4, and genes encoding the Shu complex, and found a new role for the Shu complex leading to a decrease in the activation or activity of the checkpoint protein kinase Rad53.

+Synopsis

+A new method, BFG-GI, to generate double mutants and map condition-dependent genetic interactions en masse, reduces reagents consumption ~50X compared with array-based technologies.
+It was applied to a matrix of DNA repair genes in ten conditions and a novel function for the Shu complex was discovered.

+BFG-GI, fuses pairs of single mutant barcodes by Cre/Lox recombination to monitor double mutants relative abundance by next-generation sequencing to infer genetic interactions.

+Frozen aliquots of BFG-GI pools are challenged with multiple drugs to detect condition-dependent genetic interactions without having to generate double mutants from scratch.

+BFG-GI was applied to 26 genes related to DNA damage repair and allowed to find a new role for the Shu complex leading to a decrease in the activation or activity of the checkpoint protein kinase Rad53.

 Introduction

 The importance of condition-dependent genetic interactions